EBS 2026학년도 수능특강 영어독해연습 01강

 One might ____ why having a conversation on a mobile phone while driving is so much more disruptive than, for example, having a conversation with a passenger in the car.

-A remote interlocutor is much less likely to pick up these cues and therefore will continue to make cognitively demanding conversation at a time when the secondary task needs to be shut down to devote resources to the main ____ task.
+A remote interlocutor is much less likely to pick ____ these cues and therefore will continue to make cognitively demanding conversation at a time when the secondary task needs to be shut down to devote resources to the main driving task.

-A cognitively demanding conversation, especially one ____ which the driver has little or no control in terms of dynamically adjusting his or her allocation of cognitive resources, appears to interfere with computation of speeds, distances and widths as required by the driving task, probably as a result of diminished attention to sensory inputs.
+A cognitively demanding conversation, especially one over which the driver has little or no control in terms of dynamically adjusting his or her allocation of cognitive resources, ____ to interfere with computation of speeds, distances and widths as required by the driving task, probably as a result of diminished attention to sensory inputs.

 9 묶음 서비스